-Although the above RL-based algorithms have achieved SOTA results on CIFAR-10 and Penn Treebank (PTB) \cite{ptb} datasets, they spend much time and computational resources.
-For instance, \cite{nas_rl_zoph16} took 28 days and 800 K40 GPUs to search for the best-performing architecture, and MetaQNN \cite{metaqnn} also took ten days and 10 GPUs to complete its search, which is unaffordable for individual researchers, and even for some companies.
-To this end, some improved RL-based algorithms are discussed.
-BlockQNN \cite{blockqnn} proposes a distributed asynchronous framework and an early-stop strategy to complete searching on only one GPU within 20 hours.
-The efficient neural architecture search (ENAS) \cite{enas} is even better, as it adopts a parameter-sharing strategy, in which all of the child architectures are regarded as sub-graph of a super-net; this enables these architectures to share parameters, obviating the need to train each child model from scratch.
-As a result, ENAS took only approximately 10 hours using one GPU to search for the best architecture on the CIFAR-10 dataset, which is nearly 1000$\times$ faster than \cite{nas_rl_zoph16}.
+Although the above RL-based algorithms have achieved SOTA results on the CIFAR-10 and Penn Treebank (PTB) \cite{ptb} datasets, they incur considerable time and computational resources.
+For instance, the authors in \cite{nas_rl_zoph16} took 28 days and 800 K40 GPUs to search for the best-performing architecture, and MetaQNN \cite{metaqnn} also took 10 days and 10 GPUs to complete its search.
+To this end, some improved RL-based algorithms have been proposed.
+BlockQNN \cite{blockqnn} uses a distributed asynchronous framework and an early-stop strategy to complete searching on only one GPU within 20 hours.
+The efficient neural architecture search (ENAS) \cite{enas} is even better, as it adopts a parameter-sharing strategy in which all child architectures are regarded as sub-graphs of a supernet; this enables these architectures to share parameters, obviating the need to train each child model from scratch.
+Thus, ENAS took only approximately 10 hours using one GPU to search for the best architecture on the CIFAR-10 dataset, which is nearly 1000$\times$ faster than \cite{nas_rl_zoph16}.